 - Build access controls into your server-side code.

-- Block access by default except for public pages.
+- Block access by default except public pages.

 - Check permissions for every request.